All Products

 Important

-operation:InvokeFunction | SELECT ip_to_province(IF(forwardedFor = '', ip, forwardedFor)) AS"Province", approx_distinct(IF(forwardedFor = '', ip, forwardedFor)) AS"Request"GROUP BY"Province"LIMIT 50
+operation:InvokeFunction | SELECT ip_to_province(IF(forwardedFor = '', ip, forwardedFor)) AS "Province", approx_distinct(IF(forwardedFor = '', ip, forwardedFor)) AS "Requests" GROUP BY "Province" LIMIT 50

-operation:InvokeFunction | SELECT ip_to_country(IF(forwardedFor = '', ip, forwardedFor)) AS"Country", approx_distinct(IF(forwardedFor = '', ip, forwardedFor)) AS"Request"GROUP BY"Country"LIMIT 50
+operation:InvokeFunction | SELECT ip_to_country(IF(forwardedFor = '', ip, forwardedFor)) AS "Country", approx_distinct(IF(forwardedFor = '', ip, forwardedFor)) AS "Requests" GROUP BY "Country" LIMIT 50

-operation:InvokeFunction | SELECT ip_to_geo(IF(forwardedFor = '', ip, forwardedFor)) AS geo, count(1) AS count GROUP BY geo order BY count desc LIMIT 30
+operation:InvokeFunction | SELECT ip_to_geo(IF(forwardedFor = '', ip, forwardedFor)) AS geo, count(1) AS count GROUP BY geo ORDER BY count DESC LIMIT 30

 operation:InvokeFunction | SELECT userAgent, COUNT(userAgent) AS count GROUP BY userAgent ORDER BY count DESC LIMIT 20

-• Top 20 URLs to HTTP functions
+• Top 20 most frequently accessed HTTP function URLs

 operation:InvokeFunction and isHTTPTrigger:true | SELECT requestOriginalURI, COUNT(requestOriginalURI) AS count GROUP BY requestOriginalURI ORDER BY count LIMIT 20